AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlSchemaManager/IsRequiredAttribute.md

 XmlSchemaManager.IsRequiredAttribute Method
 ===========================================
-AutomationML 2.1 APIDetermines, if the Attribute with the provided name is a required attribute when added to the parent child combination.
+Determines, if the Attribute with the provided name is a required attribute when added to the parent child combination.

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)